ccnmtl/case-consortium/content/case/case_69.md

   \ to raise for discussion the proper role for a critic.
 Use in courses on arts criticism;\
   \ editorial management; or local media."
 "thumb": "case_thumbnail.jpg"
-"title": "Dissonance: The Cleveland <i>Plain Dealer</i> and its Classical Music Critic" "title_color": "#ff0000"
+"title": "Dissonance: The Cleveland &lt;i&gt;Plain Dealer&lt;/i&gt; and its Classical\
+  \ Music Critic"
+"title_color": "#ff0000"
 ---
 <div style="float: right; padding: 10px;"><img src="/casestudy/files/photos/484/abstract image.jpg" /></div><p><i>CSJ-11-0039.0</i><br />This case turns to the field of art criticism, particularly music criticism, to raise for discussion the proper role for a critic.
 It looks at the experience of the Cleveland <em>Plain Dealer</em> and its longtime music critic, Donald Rosenberg.
 Students will come to see how challenging it is to be a critic, but also how difficult it can be for editors to manage critics in the newsroom.</p><p>Epilogue, Teaching Note</p><p><strong>Topics: </strong>arts criticism; editorial management; local journalism</p>